 You could now present all the evidence on the specific effects of music education on children’s specific abilities in the rest of your (expository) essay.
 You could also turn this into an argumentative essay, by adding your own opinion to your statement:

-Good: Considering the many surprising benefits that music education has on children’s overall development, every child should be given the opportunity to learn an instrument as part of their public school education.
+Good thesis statement: Considering the many surprising benefits that music education has on children’s overall development, every child should be given the opportunity to learn an instrument as part of their public school education.

-Not-so-good: Outer space exploration is a waste of money.
+Not-so-good thesis statement: Outer space exploration is a waste of money.

 Problem: While this is a clear statement of your personal opinion that people could potentially disagree with (which is good for an argumentative thesis statement), it lacks context and does not really tell the reader what to expect from your essay.

-Good: Instead of wasting money on exploring outer space, people like Elon Musk should use their wealth to solve poverty, hunger, global warming, and other issues we are facing on this earth.
+Good thesis statement: Instead of wasting money on exploring outer space, people like Elon Musk should use their wealth to solve poverty, hunger, global warming, and other issues we are facing on this earth.

-Consider Receiving Professional English Editing Services
+Get Professional Thesis Editing Services